Ankr-network/ankr-docs/docs/game/unreal/getting-started/04-mint-nft.md

 :::tip Write vs. Read methods

-* The *Write* method requests — those that change the current state (example: minting NFTs) — incur gas fees to cover smart contract operations.
-Those requests issue tickets that you need to either approve or reject in MetaMask.
+* *Write* requests change the current state of the blockchain (example: minting NFTs) and thus incur gas fees to cover smart contract operations.
+Those requests issue tickets you need to approve or reject in MetaMask.

-* The *Read* method requests — those that don't change but just show the current state (example: retrieving a balance info) — do not incur gas fees.
-Therefore, no tickets to be issued or approval needed.
+* *Read* requests don't change but only show the current state of the blockchain, and don't incur any gas fees.
+Those requests don't issue tickets or need approval.

 :::